-Figure 12: Task duration vs. power for long-running (> 0.5s) tasks in 100 iterations of CoMD at an average per-socket power constraint of 30 watts.
+Figure 13: Task duration vs. power for long-running (>0.5s) tasks in 100 iterations of CoMD at an average per-socket power constraint of 30 watts.

-and Conductor by 24% (Figure 13).
+For BT with an average of 30 watts per processor, our LP-derived schedules indicate that Static trails optimal performance by 75% and Conductor by 24% (Figure 14).
 These improvements are due to the ability of the LP and Conductor to create nonuniform power allocations across ranks, mitigating load imbalance.
 By allocating power to processes on the critical path, the LP and Conductor are able to choose high-performance configurations where Static would not.
 RAPL causes Static to run some processors at 22% of their maximum clock frequency while using eight threads per processor, while the LP and Conductor are able to run fewer threads at higher frequencies, resulting in higher performance.
 At higher power constraints, the three methods are within 4.8% of each other.

-SP, a scalar pentadiagonal solver from the NAS-MZ benchmark suite, presents a challenge for Conductor and shows little room for improvement via the LP (Figure 14).
+SP, a scalar pentadiagonal solver from the NAS-MZ benchmark suite, presents a challenge for Conductor and shows little room for improvement via the LP (Figure 15).
 Conductor frequently misidentifies the critical path, inappropriately reducing the power allocation to specific processes.
 This leads to an average of 1.5% slowdown compared to Static.
 In the worst case, at an average of 60 watts per processor, Conductor trails Static by 2.6%.
 The overhead of DVFS transitions and associated logic accounts for 14% of this difference, adding an average of 17 microseconds per task.
 The overhead of power reallocation, at 566 microseconds per iteration, accounts for another 5.1% of the difference.
 The remaining difference is entirely attributable to Conductor inducing load imbalance between ranks by selecting suboptimal configurations for a subset of tasks in many iterations, thus increasing the time to solution.
 Overall, it is clear that a runtime system (Conductor being no exception) intended to optimize performance under a power constraint must take care to avoid degrading performance of load balanced programs.

-Figure 13: Performance comparison of LP and Conductor vs. Static for BT.
+Figure 14: Performance comparison of LP and Conductor vs. Static for BT.

-Figure 14: Performance comparison of LP and Conductor vs. Static for SP.
+Figure 15: Performance comparison of LP and Conductor vs. Static for SP.

 Applied to LULESH, the LP indicates significant (>14%) room for improvement for Static at all tested job-level power constraints.
-Conductor is able to achieve 99% of the optimal performance indicated by the LP in all cases (Figure 15) and arrives at the LP's schedule under an average per-processor power constraint of 50 watts.
+Conductor is able to achieve 99% of the optimal performance indicated by the LP in all cases (Figure 16) and arrives at the LP's schedule under an average per-processor power constraint of 50 watts.
 Table 3 details a single iteration of this 50-watt case.
 In this particular iteration, Conductor and LP achieve similar time to completion by choosing five OpenMP threads per MPI process, which results in higher performance via lower cache contention and higher average CPU frequencies (because more power can be allocated to each core) for these strategies.
 Static selects eight OpenMP threads, which limits average CPU frequency and decreases performance vs. five threads, perhaps due to cache contention.
-Conduc-
+Conductor and the LP also reduce load imbalance by allowing nonuniform power allocation between processes, as indicated by the "standard deviation of power" column in Table 3.